Baker Motor Co. breaks ground on new $10M Mercedes-Benz dealership in Summerville

 "All of them will be the current model year," Baker said.

-The property will be fully landscaped with an entrance akin to a lane leading into the Augusta National Golf Course in Georgia.
+Baker said the property will be fully landscaped with an entrance akin to Azalea Drive, the road leading into Augusta National in Georgia.

 "I'm spending more money on landscaping than I ever have," Baker said.